HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="meta-description-characters-percentile.png",
   caption="Meta description characters by percentile.", description="A distribution of character counts within meta descriptions.
-The median character count is 136 characters for meta descriptions", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1915861678&format=interactive", sheets_gid="771280814", sql_file="seo-stats-by-percentile.sql"
+The median character count is 137 characters on desktop and 136 characters on mobile for meta descriptions.
+At the 10th percentile it's 33 characters for desktop and 33 for mobile, at the 25th percentile it's 80 and 78 characters respectively, at 75th percentile it's 160 characters for both, and at the 90th percentile it's 232 characters for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1915861678&format=interactive", sheets_gid="771280814", sql_file="seo-stats-by-percentile.sql"